 Kathleen Rooney is a founding editor of Rose Metal Press, a publisher of literary work in hybrid genres, and a founding member of Poems While You Wait, providers of poems on demand.
-Her most recent book is the novel O, Democracy!
+Her most recent books are the novels Lillian Boxfish Takes a Walk (Picador, 2018) and O, Democracy!
 (Fifth Star, 2014) and you can follow her @KathleenMRooney.

 Image credits: header photo by Kathleen Rooney, author photo by Eric Plattner.